gabrielchao/terrainclassifier/README.md

 ## Usage

+The Keras models must be trained before they can be used for prediction.
+Pre-trained weights are not provided.
+The training dataset can be downloaded via the [ISPRS website](http://www2.isprs.org/commissions/comm3/wg4/data-request-form2.html).

 ### Training:
 If training with the Potsdam dataset, ensure that the dataset has been placed correctly in the datasets/Potsdam folder.
 Command line usage with arguments is currently disabled.
 To enable it, follow the instructions in the comments in train.py.